 The PCF was adapted from the participant tools used in two previous studies in the same district 25,26 and collected information on age, sex, race, marital status, educational level, time from diagnosis of hypertension to present date, if any other co-morbidity and if hypertension was more problematic.
 The researchers completed the PCF for each study participant.

-The TBQ obtained information from participants in three major areas: burden related to medication; burden related to navigating the health care system; burden related to life style changes, social and financial impacts.24 The TBQ was explained to each participant, including the interpretation of its visual analogue scale: participants were asked to score zero if a question posed no issue or problems to them, to score between 1 and 5 if a question was a moderate problem or issue to them, and to score between 6 and 10 if a question posed a big issue or problem to them.
+The TBQ obtained information from participants in three major areas: burden related to medication; burden related to navigating the health care system; burden related to life style changes, social and financial impacts.24 The TBQ was explained to each participant, including the interpretation of its visual analogue scale: participants were asked to score zero if a question posed no issue or problems to them, to score between 1 and 5 if a question was a moderate problem or issue to them and to score between 6 and 10 if a question posed a big issue or problem to them.
 As deemed necessary by the researcher, each question was explained or clarified to participants before they were scored.
 Questions that were not applicable to patient’s circumstances were marked as so.

-The HCF) was developed by the researcher, assisted by the supervisor and recorded BP readings of the current and last two clinic visits.
+The HCF was developed by the researcher, assisted by the supervisor and recorded BP readings of the current and last two clinic visits.
 Blood pressure measurements at visits were routinely performed by trained staff nurses using the oscillometric method of fully automated and calibrated electronic CONTECTM PATIENT MONITOR machines that are routinely re-calibrated every 3 months.
 The South African Hypertension Society guidelines were followed for measuring the BP.27 Finally, the BP for the current and two previous consecutive visits was extracted from participant medical records and entered onto the HCF.

 2.5.
 Analysis